 Overview of the medical claims insurance process in the office setting.
 Provides an overview of medical office CPT and ICD coding.
 Includes the steps for provider reimbursement under public, private and managed care plans.
-(16/32) Prerequisites: HIT:320; and HSC:117 or HIT:140
+(16/32) Prerequisites: HIT:320, HSC:114